skoczen/will/docs/config.md

 - `ALLOW_INSECURE_HIPCHAT_SERVER`: the option to disable SSL checks (seriously, don't),
 - `ENABLE_INTERNAL_ENCRYPTION`: the option to turn off internal encryption (not recommended, but you can do it.)
 - `PROXY_URL`: Proxy server to use, consider exporting it as `WILL_PROXY_URL` environment variable, if it contains sensitive information
+- `ACL`: Define arbitrary groups of users which can be used to restrict access to certain Will commands.
+See [access control](plugins/builtins/#access-control) for details.
 - and all of your non-sensitive plugin settings.